uni-tue-kn/P4TG/README.md

   ]
 }
 ```
-This uses port 49 as a port for traffic generation and port 50 and 51 for internal recirculation.
+This uses front panel port 49 as a port for traffic generation and port 50 and 51 for internal recirculation.
 Ensure that the recirculation ports support the same line rate as the TG port.

 ---